DataDog/documentation/content/en/service_catalog/browsing.md

 To access additional details describing your CI status and static analysis violations, click on a service and see the status of each pipeline and rule violation.

-## Manage Service-Related Workflows
+## Manage service-related workflows

-[Workflow Automation][14] empowers you to streamline and automate end-to-end processes across your teams.
-It seamlessly integrates with Datadog's robust Service Catalog to enable dynamic and self-service workflows that save time and improve reliability.
+[Workflow Automation][14] allows you to automate end-to-end processes across your teams.
+It integrates with Datadog's Service Catalog to enable dynamic and self-service workflows.

-### Finding Service Catalog Actions
+### Find Service Catalog actions

-To explore the complete set of actions specifically related to Service Catalog, navigate to the [Datadog Actions Catalog][15].
-Here's how to filter for the actions you need:
+To explore the complete set of actions specifically related to Service Catalog, navigate to the [Datadog Action Catalog][15].
+Filter for the actions you need:

-1. **Access the Actions Catalog**: Look for the Actions Catalog within your Datadog Workflow Automation environment.
+1. **Access the Action Catalog**: Look for the Action Catalog within your Datadog Workflow Automation environment.
-2. **Search Functionality**: Use the search bar to search for keywords like "Service Catalog" or more specific terms related to desired actions (e.g., "GEt service dependencies").
+2. **Search Functionality**: Use the search bar to search for keywords like "Service Catalog" or more specific terms related to desired actions (for example, "get service dependencies").

 ### Available Service Catalog Actions

-Below is a comprehensive list of actions currently available for Service Catalog in Datadog Workflow Automation.
-Please note that this list may evolve as new actions are added.
+Below is a comprehensive list of actions available for Service Catalog in Datadog Workflow Automation.
+Note that this list may evolve as new actions are added.

 {{< img src="tracing/service_catalog/service-catalog-workflow-actions.png" alt="List of actions currently available for Service Catalog in Datadog Workflow Automation." style="width:100%;" >}}